-The producer prices in the Philippines declined by 3.9 percent year-on-year in April 2020, the least since December last year, after a downwardly revised 5.1 percent drop in the previous month.
-On a monthly basis, producer prices fell 0.6 percent in April, after a downwardly revised 0.03 percent drop in March.
+The producer prices in the Philippines declined by 3.3 percent year-on-year in July 2020, after a 3.9 percent drop the previous month.
+This was the seventh straight month of decline in producer prices, amid an ongoing coronavirus outbreak.
+On a monthly basis, producer prices fell 0.1 percent in July, compared to a 045 percent fall in June.